Maps.me or Organic Maps with Syria downloaded are useful for navigation when internet is unavailable.

 Academic analyses and historical texts offer insights into Syria's complex past and current sociopolitical landscape.

 Travel to Syria carries extreme risk.
 Heed all government travel advisories.
-Your safety is the highest concern.
+Your safety is a the highest concern.

 Inform next of kin of detailed itinerary and emergency contacts.
 Make multiple copies (digital and physical) of all essential documents.
 Pack essential medications and a first aid kit.
 Convert some cash to UNITED states dollars or EUR (small denominations).